paulachiaramonte/MassiveComputingProjects/README.md

 # MassiveComputingProjects

--ParallelFilterImage: implementation of a filter image using Parallelization (Python)
+- ParallelFilterImage: implementation of a filter image using Parallelization (Python)
--PageRankImplementation: implementation of the Page Rank Algorithm with Wikipedia documentos (PySpark)
+- PageRankImplementation: implementation of the Page Rank Algorithm with Wikipedia documentos (PySpark)